 In California, certain parts of our state are more prone to moisture infiltration than others.
 But even in the drier areas, moisture damage can occur fairly easily if you’re not prepared.

 Check often for moisture collecting in and around your scale system.
-This is particularly important for older systems, as moisture can more easily infiltrate a system the older the scale is, due to warping and general wear-and-tear over time.
+This is particularly important for older systems, as moisture can more easily infiltrate an older scale’s system and cause load cell malfunction due to warping and general wear-and-tear.

 Chemicals can perform much of the same damage as water if they get into a load cell environment or container.
 But, they can also more heavily corrode a load cell and ruin its components and structure.